dimpase/M2/Git-for-Workshop-participants.md

-# Git for Workshop participants

-Each Workshop has a dedicated git repository here on github.
-The best way to interact with the git repository of the workshop is to make local copy and to interact with that copy.
+Each Workshop has a dedicated git repository here on GitHub.
+The best way to interact with the git repository of the workshop is to clone it and to interact with .
 You will need the program git.
 See here https://git-scm.com/downloads if you don't have it already.

 ## Interacting with the Workshop respository

 As a workshop participant, you are part of a github team and this means you can directly interact with the workshop repository (forking the workshop repository is not necessary).

 You can clone (i.e. get a local copy of) the workshop repository like this (for Leipzig 2018 -- adjust as needed).

     git clone https://github.com/Macaulay2/Workshop-2018-Leipzig.git

 This is done only once.
 From now on, you can update your local copy with whatever is new on the github side using

     git pull